unibo-spe/spe-slides/content/10-ddd/_index.md

 ## The _Domain_

-> A well established sphere of knowledge, influence or activity
+> A well-established sphere of knowledge, influence or activity

 - e.g. some university (department, faculty, HR, etc.), linear algebra, etc.